Culture of Italy: Theatre

-Italian theatre originates from the Middle Ages, with its background dating back to the times of the ancient Greek colonies of Magna Graecia, in Southern Italy, the theatre of the Italic peoples and the theatre of ancient Rome.
+Italian theatre originates from the Middle Ages, with its background dating back to the times of the ancient Greek colonies of Magna Graecia, in southern Italy, the theatre of the Italic peoples and the theatre of ancient Rome.
 It can therefore be assumed that there were two main lines of which the ancient Italian theatre developed in the Middle Ages.
 The first, consisting of the dramatization of Catholic liturgies and of which more documentation is retained, and the second, formed by pagan forms of spectacle such as the staging for city festivals, the court preparations of the jesters and the songs of the troubadours.
 The Renaissance theatre marked the beginning of the modern theatre due to the rediscovery and study of the classics, the ancient theatrical texts were recovered and translated, which were soon staged at the court and in the curtensi halls, and then moved to real theatre.
-In this way the idea of theatre came close to that of today: a performance in a designated place in which the public participates.
-In the late 15th century two cities were important centers for the rediscovery and renewal of theatrical art: Ferrara and Rome.
-The first, vital center of art in the second half of the fifteenth century, saw the staging of some of the most famous Latin works by Plautus, rigorously translated into Italian.
+In this way, the idea of theatre came close to that of today: a performance in a designated place in which the public participates.
+In the late 15th century two cities were important centres for the rediscovery and renewal of theatrical art: Ferrara and Rome.
+The first, vital centre of art in the second half of the 15th century, saw the staging of some of the most famous Latin works by Plautus, rigorously translated into Italian.

-During the 16th century and on into the 18th century, Commedia dell'arte was a form of improvisational theatre, and it is still performed today.
+During the 16th century and on into the 18th century, commedia dell'arte was a form of improvisational theatre, and it is still performed today.
 Travelling troupes of players would set up an outdoor stage and provide amusement in the form of juggling, acrobatics and, more typically, humorous plays based on a repertoire of established characters with a rough storyline, called canovaccio.
 Plays did not originate from written drama but from scenarios called lazzi, which were loose frameworks that provided the situations, complications, and outcome of the action, around which the actors would improvise.
 The characters of the commedia usually represent fixed social types and stock characters, each of which has a distinct costume, such as foolish old men, devious servants, or military officers full of false bravado.
 The main categories of these characters include servants, old men, lovers, and captains.